Hermle Clocks: Hermle North America

 The North America branch of Germany's clock manufacturing facility is known for creating the cases, known as carcasses, to house the movements that arrive from Germany.
 The current president of Hermle North America is Chad Eby.

 After expansion in the North America region of the Hermle department, Hermle stepped into a direct retail market in 2002.
 Before this Hermle only sold to other clock shops and distributors.
 The direct retail market allowed for Hermle to have buyers purchase their clocks from home and without a middle man.
 Emperor was the name of the new direct retail market, still having the Hermle side of the business selling to shops while the Emperor sold directly to customers.

-On 24 October 2025, Hermle Reichenbach was named the provider of trophies for Martinsville Speedway following the closure of Howard Miller, owner of Ridgeway Clocks, which had provided the trophies for NASCAR events since September 1964, when H. Clay Earles began awarding longcase clocks to feature division (Cup Series and the Late Model and Modified doubleaders) race winners, which expanded in the 2010's to all races.
+On 24 October 2025, Hermle Reichenbach was named the provider of trophies for Martinsville Speedway following the closure of Howard Miller, owner of Ridgeway Clocks, which had provided the trophies for NASCAR events since September 1964, when H. Clay Earles began awarding longcase clocks to feature division (Cup Series and the Late Model and Modified doubleaders) race winners, which expanded in the 2010s to all races.